nemborkar/100DaysOfCodeLogs/Round02.md

 ## Log

+### 20210323 Day25

+Finally got admin rights and was able to follow up and deliver on some user requests in Kintone
+Got a test app to build
+Built a basic backend in Kintone and planning to build a nice little front end for it
+Gonna use React.js, so got react on my dev environment.
+Faced some hurdles due to old packages but managed to upgrade to the latest versions; kinda going against the [tutorial](https://www.youtube.com/watch?v=Ke90Tje7VS0) I'm following but wth
+Tomorrow, we shall continue learning react

 ### 20210322 Day24
 Looked into OAuth 2.0 and considered building an authorization server
 Gotta get back into javascript, since we are gonna need it in the workplace soon